merlinogj/MinicorsoDocker/README.md

 ``$ docker container ls``
 ### vediamo i "logs" di installazione in cui compare la password creata automaticamente
 ``$ docker container logs mysql1 | grep GENERATED``
   [Entrypoint] GENERATED ROOT PASSWORD: GawLYjBYBUx3vjANyfuvez-Ixop

-docker exec -it mysql1 bash
-###### resetto la password per l'utente root di mysql facendo il login con la password one-time generata del container
+#### resetto la password per l'utente root di mysql facendo il login con la password one-time generata del container
+``$ docker exec -it mysql1 bash``
-bash-4.2# mysql -u root -pGawLYjBYBUx3vjANyfuvez-Ixop
+>bash-4.2# mysql -u root -pGawLYjBYBUx3vjANyfuvez-Ixop
-mysql: [Warning] Using a password on the command line interface can be insecure.
+>mysql: [Warning] Using a password on the command line interface can be insecure.
-Welcome to the MySQL monitor.
+>Welcome to the MySQL monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 17
+>Your MySQL connection id is 17
+>

-Server version: 8.0.20
+>Server version: 8.0.20
+>

-Copyright (c) 2000, 2020, Oracle and/or its affiliates.
+>Copyright (c) 2000, 2020, Oracle and/or its affiliates.
 All rights reserved.
+>

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.
+>Oracle is a registered trademark of Oracle Corporation and/or its
+>affiliates.
+Other names may be trademarks of their respective
+>owners.
+>

-Type 'help;' or '\h' for help.
+>Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
+>

-mysql> alter user 'root'@'localhost' identified by 'password';
+>mysql> alter user 'root'@'localhost' identified by 'password';
-Query OK, 0 rows affected (0.02 sec)
+>Query OK, 0 rows affected (0.02 sec)

-mysql>
-###########
+>mysql>

 ### per vedere i container che non sono in running
- docker container ls -a
+``$ docker container ls -a``

 ### proviamo ad installare diversi database anche di vesioni precedenti
  docker container run --name=mysql2 -d mysql/mysql-server